Is that extra layer necessary?

 Many people who wear a hat underneath their helmet tend to wear their helmet too far back on their head, thus exposing their forehead and preventing it from being protecting in a crash or bump.
 Your helmet should sit low on your forehead and have little to no gap between it and your ski goggles.

-My suggestion here if you are just looking for added warmth under your helmet would be a skull liner or helmet liner, such as the Seirus Micro Dome or the Turtle Fur Bamboo Frost Liner Hat.
+My suggestion here if you are just looking for added warmth under your helmet would be a skull liner or helmet liner.
 These will provide maximum warmth with minimum bulk, while ensuring that your helmet will still fit properly on your head.